Beechboro Road: Beechboro Road South

 Beechboro Road South runs entirely through Bayswater and is 2.6 km long.
 The road is mostly a two-lane single carriageway and runs through residential and some industrial areas upon reaching its northern end.

-Beechboro Road South commences at a traffic light controlled T-junction with Coode Street in the Bayswater town centre.
+Beechboro Road South commences as a continuation of Whatley Crescent at a traffic light controlled T-junction with Rose Avenue in the Bayswater town centre.
 The road initially runs through residential areas but transitions to industrial areas after 1 km.
 Another 800 m takes the road to a traffic light controlled intersection with Collier Road.
 The road turns right after 100 m, while the main traffic flow continues northwards as Embleton Avenue, and terminates in a cul-de-sac north of Tonkin Highway 700 m north-eastwards.

 Beechboro Road North

 Beechboro Road North is 9.2 km long and is part of State Route 53.
-The road is mostly two lanes in each direction which alternates between single and dual carriageway.
+The road is mostly two lanes in each direction which alternates between single and dual carriageway, with one lane south of Walter Road East.

 Beechboro Road North commences at a cul-de-sac north of Tonkin Highway in Embleton.
 350 m later, the road encounters a traffic light intersection with Broun Avenue to the west and Walter Road East to the east, gaining the State Route 53 north of that intersection.
 Now within the suburb of Morley and a four-lane single carriageway, the road intersects at traffic lights with Morley Drive East 650 m later, and then, now a dual carriageway, another 1.5 km later takes the road to Benara Road, also at traffic lights.
 The road travels through the suburb of Beechboro for another 1.5 km before reaching Reid Highway, which Beechboro Road passes over, with the two roads having had formerly intersected with each other at traffic lights before 2018.
 Following this flyover the suburb is now within the residential suburb of Bennett Springs, encountering a roundabout with Orchid Avenue and Bridgeman Drive and a T-junction with Bennett Springs Drive, all within 750 m before intersecting with Marshall Road at traffic lights.

-Following this intersection Beechboro Road North promptly reduces to a two-lane single carriageway, travelling northwards within Whiteman for about 1.8 km, during which it forms part of the western border of Whiteman Park, sits near bushland which is expected to be the location for the future Malaga railway station on the upcoming Ellenbrook railway line as part of the Metronet project, and intersects with Whiteman Drive (an entrance to Whiteman Park) and Hennessey Road (the former section of Beechboro Road North between Hepburn Avenue and Gnangara Road).
+Following this intersection Beechboro Road North is within the suburb of Whiteman for about 1.8 km, during which it forms part of the western border of Whiteman Park.
+After 0.3 km beyond Marshall Road the road encounters a roundabout providing access to Ballajura railway station and then crosses over the upcoming Ellenbrook railway line (as part of the Metronet project) 0.4 km further.
+After crossing the line the road then intersects with Whiteman Drive (an entrance to Whiteman Park) and Hennessey Road (the former section of Beechboro Road North between Hepburn Avenue and Gnangara Road).
 Beechboro Road North ends at a roundabout interchange with Tonkin Highway, continuing westwards as Hepburn Avenue.